 The amazing Sikorsky S61N

 It would be remiss in an article on this subject not to mention the aircraft – the amazing Sikorsky S61N!
 This helicopter became the DC-3 of the North Sea and even today one can still see them flying in various roles including Search and Rescue.
-The military version still transports the President of the United States and the HRH Prince William recently completed a tour of duty on the British military version, the Sea King.
+The military version still transports the President of the United States and HRH Prince William recently completed a tour of duty on the British military version, the Sea King.
 Sea Kings, flown by the Royal Air Force and Royal Navy, are still a vital part of UK military operations in Afghanistan and elsewhere.
-It is a superb aircraft, very resilient, with a very useful payload in a spacious small airliner style passenger cabin; 26 seats in the case of Airlink but 30 in the S61NM used on the BAH Penzance/Isles of Scilly service.
+It is a superb aircraft, very resilient, with a very useful payload in a spacious small airliner style passenger cabin; 26 seats in the case of Airlink but 32 in the S61NM used on the BAH Penzance/Isles of Scilly service.
 Like others, I have flown the S61N between Shetland and Norway in forecast winds of 100 mph with reported wave heights of 50 feet, yet have felt every confidence in the machine to do its job.
-It was given a “light” icing clearance by the CAA – a rate of accretion of half an inch in 40 miles as detected on a thin metal rod in the airstream just outside the captain’s window.
+It was given a “light” icing clearance by the CAA – a rate of accretion of half an inch in 40 miles as detected on a thin metal rod in the air-stream just outside the captain’s window.
 This proved very useful on Airlink as well as all other operations.
 The “leading edge” ethos prevalent in British Airways Helicopters ensured we got the best from the machine in terms of performance and safety.
 Its faults are few but the poorly designed pilot’s seat is one.
-Made to a military specification, with the expectation of very low utilisation, it became an instrument of torture when used on a commercial operation with many more hours being flown each month by individual pilots,.
+Made to a military specification, with the expectation of very low utilisation, perhaps 12 hours a month, it became an instrument of torture when used on a commercial operation with many more hours being flown each month by individual pilots, perhaps 80.
 Back problems were prevalent as a certain chiropractor at Penzance, who had treated nearly all the pilots based there over the years, testified.
 I, and others, were regular sufferers, but when I ceased to fly the S61N backache became history.